FreakC-Foundation/FreakC/TUTORIAL.md

 	Swear[fnc] %abc %

 Then, it will prints out " 100"

+Other thing that you should notice is that

+	PoopString[fnc] text

+would return any variable begins with "text"

 # Functional programming
 Function in FreakC are labels, which is different from functions from C, C++, C#, Java, Pascal,...